minad/consult/README.md

   * `consult-multi-occur`: Replacement for `multi-occur` which uses `completing-read-multiple`.
   * `consult-grep`: **EXPERIMENTAL** Search in current directory.
 Grep is invoked asynchronously, while you enter the search term.
-After having entered the search term for `grep`, you can insert a comma.
-The following input is used in order to use the *fast* Emacs filtering to further narrow down the list of matches. `consult-grep` supports preview.
+You are required to enter at least `consult-async-min-input` characters in order for the search to get started.
+The input string is split into two parts, if the first character is a punctuation character, like `/`.
+For example `"/grep-regexp/filter-string`, is split at the second `/`.
+The string `"grep-regexp"` is passed to Grep, the `"filter-string"` is passed to the **fast** Emacs filtering to further narrow down the list of matches.
+This is particularily useful if you are using an advanced completion style like orderless. `consult-grep` supports preview.
   * `consult-ripgrep`: **EXPERIMENTAL** Search in current directory, like `consult-grep`.
   * `consult-git-grep`: **EXPERIMENTAL** Search in current git repository, like